2018 Commencement Speaker

-Dr. Mae C. Jemison, an engineer, physician, and NASA astronaut who became the first woman of color in the world to go into space when she flew aboard the space shuttle Endeavour in 1992, will be the speaker at Caltech's 123rd annual commencement ceremony.
-The ceremony will take place at 10 a.m. on Friday, June 16, on Beckman Mall on Caltech's campus and will also be live-streamed online.
+John Lewis, a U.S. congressman and leader of the Civil Rights Movement, will be the speaker at Caltech's 124th annual commencement ceremony.
+The ceremony will take place at 10 a.m. on Friday, June 15, on Beckman Mall on Caltech's campus and also will be live-streamed online.

 A complete list of Caltech's past commencement speakers can be found in our archive.